+Looking for a flagstone maintenance company to care for your stone patio, flooring, or walls?
+We’re here to help.
 Flagstone, also known as sandstone, Arizona flagstone, Santa Fe flagstone, Lueder’s, or Oklahoma sandstone, is one of the most popular material choices for paving and building in Texas and other parts of the United States.
 Flagstone is a type of sedimentary rock that contains quartz and feldspar.
-Because of this, flagstone is prone to weathering and erosion overtime, and while beautiful, requires maintenance and care to prevent permanent erosion and staining.
+Because of this, flagstone is prone to weathering and erosion overtime, which is why sealing flagstone patios, tiles, flooring, or pool decking is highly recommended.

 The Benefits of Sealing Flagstone

 Flagstone that is outdoors and is exposed to wind, rain, saltwater, chlorine, or any other harsh materials and/or natural elements need to be sealed for optimal longevity.
 Because flagstone is a porous material, a sealer will fill in the pores in the stone and provide it with a gorgeous finish.
 A matte finish is typically ideal, as this preserves the natural beauty of the stone.
 However, either finish type – matte or glossy – will provide the flagstone with the protection from moisture and staining that it needs.